 Twitter succeeded in getting down the bounce rate by 20% and increasing the pages per session by 65%!

-Hence, the rate of PWA adoption is rising and it has been observed that most businesses prefer to hire an Ionic app Development Company for executing their PWA development project.
+Hence, the rate of PWA adoption is rising and it has been observed that most businesses prefer to hire Ionic app development services for executing their Progressive Web App development project.
 Business enterprises like Facebook, Tinder, BookMyShow, Starbucks, Forbes, Pinterest, and Uber have successfully expanded their customer base with the help of Ionic PWAs.

-In this blog, I have penned down the reasons why Ionic is one of those frameworks that prove beneficial for PWA development.
+In this blog, I have penned down the reasons why Ionic has gained a lot of traction amongst the software community for being one of the best frameworks for progressive web app development.
 But before we dive deeper, let me enlighten you about Ionic and PWAs.

 Ionic in nutshell